 Having visited the city several times, I cast my vote for the Roma/Condesa area.
 When we stayed in a hostel right downtown, there were approximately zero options for getting something to eat and drink when we checked in at 10 PM.
 At this hour, there are tons of solid choices for going out in Roma/Condesa any night of the week.
 I’ll take that over being walking distance to a cathedral any day.

-For a detailed look at the best places to stay, check out our guide to the best hostels in Mexico City.
+If you’re worried about good accommodation, don’t be – there are numerous epic hostels in Mexico City!
 To save you time, I’ve gone ahead and narrowed it down to the top three hostels below: best overall, best for solo travelers, and best party hostel.

 Best Overall Hostel in Mexico City – Hostel Home